 Significance areas being cleared, based on perception as to how long shellfish must remain in a wet storage area in order to significantly uptake or purge vibrios.
-Guidance resulting from Committee deliberations, possibly including a recommendation for a multisource determination in certain circumstances, is requested.
+Guidance resulting from Committee deliberations, possibly including a recommendation for a multisource determination in certain circumstances, is requested. mutisou ce determination in certain circumstances, is requested.
 Cost Information Action by 2019 Task Recommended adoption of Proposal 19-200 as submitted.
 Force II Action by 2019 General Adopted recommendation of Task Force II on Proposal 19-200.
 Assembly Action by FDA February 21, 2020 Concurred with Conference action on Proposal 19-200.
-Action by Vibrio Management Committee, 2023 Recommendations: Committee recommends no action.
-Action by Task Force II, 2023 Recommends adopting Vibrio Management Committee's recommendation of no action on proposal 19-200.
-Rationale: Proposal does not address specifics in Model Ordinance.